Perhaps you're a financial advisor forecasting stock market prices, or maybe you're a biologist studying competing species.

 No matter your role, you're bound to come across differential equations.

-In this course we'll use calculus to solve such problems and apply geometry to sketch solution curves (see below).
+In this course we'll use calculus to solve such equations and apply geometry to sketch solution curves.

 To start things off, let's take a quick tour of our most important topics!

 A solution to a differential equation is a function that makes it true, like is the solution of since

 If you think about it, you already solved a bunch of differential equations just going through calculus!